chef-boneyard/chef-web-docs-2016/README.md

 ### So what types of files typically change?

 Mostly the settings have changed in the versioning effort.
 Knife attributes get added, resource attributes get added.
 New features get added, but generally don't require appending version info to them because they start out fresh and clean.

-This will be interesting because we're, effectively, going back in time.
-So some -10-latest filename extensions are expected, especially around attributes, config settings, resources/providers, recipe DSL methods, and Knife subcommands.

 ### So what types of changes do we want?